JoelGRod/Algorithms/README.md

 * Ex 43: Given two numbers return an aleatory number between them

 * Ex 44: Given an array of numbers return the mean of the numbers

+* Ex 45: Given an array of strings return a new one only with values that have two words or more

+* Ex 46: Given an array of students objects (name and mark) show how many are approved and how many are suspended

+* Ex 47: Given a string return all possible substrings